tariq-hasan/leetcode/template.md

-- Start by understanding the problem thoroughly.
+- Read and understand the problem thoroughly.
+- Brainstorm test cases.
-- Jot down cases that you need to test for to solidify your understanding of the problem.
+  - Jot down starter test cases that you can think of based on an initial understanding of the problem.
   - List edge cases you need to account for to further solidify your understanding of the problem.
 Consider the following types of edge cases:
     - boundary conditions
     - overflows
     - null checks
     - duplicates
-- Build a strategy for solving the problem.
-If the problem involves multiple classes of test cases, then make sure to list all of these cases.
+  - Group your test cases into multiple classes as you build out a strategy for solving the problem.
 - Write the code.
 - Perform a dry run using the test cases.
 - Run the code and fix errors.